h1dd3n01/amazon-spider/README.md

 By default scrapes 5 amazon pagination pages.

-Results are save as json, similar products are sorted by price, lower first
+Results are save as json, similar products are sorted by price, lower first.

 How to user: